Post-Master's Degree Fellowship Program

 - complete the specific creative or scholarly project supported by the fellowship;

-- present their work to the Berklee community and a wider live or virtual audience;
+- present your work to the Berklee community and a wider live or virtual audience;

 - develop pedagogical and other academic skills.